wgsl-tooling-wg/wesl-js/tools/Build-Tools.md

 ### typecheck:watch
 - run typescript typechecking continuously in the terminal.

+### prep:examples
 - user example wesl-js projects are in the main wesl-js repo so that typechecking (and eventually testing) can help keep the examples up to date.
-- the examples:prep script exports the examples to a separate git repo and rewrites their package.json files to depend on the current published wesl packages.
+- the prep:examples script exports the examples to a separate git repo and rewrites their package.json files to depend on the current published wesl packages.
 - The sepearate repo without workspace:* dependencies in package.json is useful so that visitors can have a clean version to copy from, and so that stackblitz examples will work.
-- examples:prep should be run after each new release, so that the examples use the latest version of wesl-js.
+- prep:examples should be run after each new release, so that the examples use the latest version of wesl-js.